 So, if you need to find a way of sending money to Australia to buy a house, for a family member or for any other reason, you'll want to be assured that you choose the right service.

 We show you how to choose the service features that you need and find the cheapest way to transfer money to Australia from UK:

-The price for transferring money to Australia is determined by two things, the amount you want to transfer and the transfer service's charges (including commission, sending and receiving fees).
+The price for transferring money is determined by two things, the amount you want to send and the transfer service's charges (including commission, sending and receiving fees).